NinjaCheetah/libWiiPy/docs/source/titles/extracting-titles.md

 Beyond getting their raw data, there isn't anything you can directly do with these components with libWiiPy.
 If one of these components doesn't exist, libWiiPy will simply return an empty bytes object.

 :::{note}
 Managed to find a WAD somewhere with CRL data?
-I'd love to here more, so feel free to email me at [ninjacheetah@ncxprogramming.com](mailto:ninjacheetah@ncxprogramming.com).
+I'd love to hear more, so feel free to email me at [ninjacheetah@ncxprogramming.com](mailto:ninjacheetah@ncxprogramming.com).
 :::

 <hr>